OpenVnmrJ/Documentation/Contributing.md

 On Ubuntu: sudo apt-get install gitk

+###Branch information###

+OVJ is developed on 2 main branches

+*Master: This will produce the final downloadable archives.
+It must be kept celan of bugs!
+*Development: This is the current working branch.
+Branch your feature branch from development.
+Once Development is validated, the code will be pushed into Master

+If we have a cycle of regular development, we can have version branches.

+###Appdirs###

+OVJ uses Appdirs; modular components that can be optionally loaded to configure UI, piulse sequence, macros etc. Please work in the Development Appdir if you are not changing the Core OVJ.
+When a new release of OVJ is made, the Development Appdir will be moved to a release Appdir.

+If you have a very large numbmer of files and changes, you can make your own Appdir in the Development branch.

+###Important tips###

+*Always work from a feature branch.
+Since all code submissions will be through a Pull Request, feature branches isolate changes from one submission to another.
+*Always start your new branch from the branch you want to submit to: git checkout -b myfeature development Remember to submit your Pull Request to the proper dev- branch and not master or 3.x
 ###Git workflow###
 _This is for a public repository.
 Initially, the repository is private until copyright is transfered to wither Orgeon or Stanford_